How to Configure Dynamic Data Masking

 2. Fill in the export rows number, choose the format and click Confirm.
 The file will start downloading.

-You can reveal masked data to a specific user by granting unmasked access.
+You can reveal masked data to a specific user by granting masking exemption.

 Edit this page on GitHub